postfinance/kubenurse/README.md

 - `KUBENURSE_CHECK_NEIGHBOURHOOD`: If this is `"true"`, kubenurse will perform the check [Neighbourhood](#neighbourhood). default is "true"
 - `KUBENURSE_CHECK_INTERVAL`: the frequency to perform kubenurse checks. the string should be formatted for [time.ParseDuration](https://pkg.go.dev/time#ParseDuration). defaults to `5s`
 - `KUBENURSE_REUSE_CONNECTIONS`: whether to reuse connections or not for all checks. default is "false"
+- `KUBENURSE_VICTORIAMETRICS_HISTOGRAM`: if this is "true", kubenurse exposes VictoriaMetrics histograms (i.e. `vmrange` buckets instead of the default Prometheus `le` buckets)
 - `KUBENURSE_HISTOGRAM_BUCKETS`: optional comma-separated list of float64, used in place of the [default prometheus histogram buckets](https://pkg.go.dev/github.com/prometheus/client_golang@v1.16.0/prometheus#DefBuckets)
 - `KUBENURSE_USE_TLS`: If this is `"true"`, enable TLS endpoint on port 8443
 - `KUBENURSE_CERT_FILE`: Certificate to use with TLS endpoint